 Kim and I have had some unforgettable evenings playing Telestrations with friends and family in the past.

-Not this time.
-The only thing unforgettable about playing Telestrations at our wedding was the fiasco it became.
+The only thing unforgettable about our wedding’s Telestrations attempt was the fiasco it became.

 We should’ve taken advantage of people’s looseness with more conversation starters or opened the floor for advice and anecdotes.